viorble/Lecture-Database/ch07_introduction_to_SQL.md

 - If a product is vendor-supplied, it is supplied by only a single vendor.
 - Some products are not supplied by a vendor.

-# Deliverable of Step1: ER Diagram
+# Step1: Deliver ER Diagram
 ![bg right:65% w:90%](restricted/CFig07_01.jpg)

-# Step2: Create Database
+# Step2: Create Database (CH07_SALECO)
-- Database name is CH07_SALECO
-- Database stores database schema
+- Database stores database schema, a group of database objects
+- Command
   - CREATE DATABASE CH07_SALECO;
+  - CREATE DATABASE IF NOT EXISTS CH07_SALECO;
+  - SHOW DATABASES;
+  - USE CH07_SALECO;

 # Step3: Create Database Tables